superfaceai/docs/docs/guides/using-multiple-providers.md

 ### Specifying failover order {#failover-priority}

-OneSDK by default uses the first provider that was added to the application as primary, with failover to other providers in order they were added to the app.
+By default, OneSDK uses the first provider that was added to the application as primary, with failover to other providers in order they were added to the app.
 You can specify your preferred order in which OneSDK should use and fail over between the providers.